Nolan550/first-repo/README.md

   This is the Java programming language compiler that is used to compile Java source code into bytecode.

 4. *Java Development Kit(JDK)*:
-  is a complete software development kit that is used to develop Java applications.
-It includes the necessary components that are required for Java programming language such as Java Runtime Enviroment(JRE), Development tools like javac and javadoc, libraries like **java.lang, java.util**.
+   Is a complete software development kit that is used to develop Java applications.
+It includes the necessary components that are required for Java programming language, such as Java Runtime Environment (JRE), Development tools like javac and javadoc, as well as libraries like **java.lang, java.util**.

 5. *JRE (Java Runtime Environment)*: is a subset of the JDK and is required to run Java applications.